Understanding Imprinting: Psychology And Behavior Formation In Early Development

 Imprinting can also affect an animal’s sexual preferences.
 Animals have been found to develop preferences for mates with similar traits to those caregivers.
 An experiment with zebra finches, involving beak color alteration, demonstrated offspring preference for mates with similar beak colors, illustrating how early experiences shape mate selection.

-Imprinting and human development
+Imprinting Psychology of human development

 While the strict biological process of imprinting—whereby animals rapidly learn to recognize and follow a parent figure during a critical early-life period—does not directly apply to humans, analogous processes influence crucial aspects of human growth.